 B-Line Paratransit service is a shared ride on public transportation for people whose disabilities prevent them from using regular accessible fixed-route service.
 B-Line is a origin-to-destination transportation service provided to riders who have been determined eligible using the Americans with Disabilities Act (ADA) guidelines.
 People with disabilities who are not prevented from using fixed route bus service by their disability would not qualify for B-Line service.

 How does B-Line service work?

-Once determined eligible by the CCRTA Eligibility Process certified riders wishing to use B-Line should call a day in advance of travel to schedule a trip.
+Once determined eligible by the CCRTA Eligibility Process certified riders wishing to use B-Line should call three days in advance of travel to schedule a trip.
 The B-Line provides service comparable to fixed-route bus service as required by the ADA.